Deltares/Wflow.jl/docs/src/user_guide/model-setup.md

 and input parameters are described in [Reservoirs](@ref reservoir_params) and [Lakes](@ref lake_params).

-The [wflow\_hbv](@ref config_hbv) model configuration consists besides the river and overland flow components of the [HBV](@ref vert_hbv) vertical concept.
-Input parameters for this component are described in the [HBV](@ref params_hbv) section of Model parameters.
-For the river and overland flow components the kinematic wave approach is used.

-The [wflow\_flextopo](@ref config_flextopo) model configuration consists besides the river and overland flow components of the [FLEXTopo](@ref vert_flextopo) vertical concept.
-Input parameters for this component are described in the [FLEXTopo](@ref params_flextopo) section of Model parameters.
-For the river and overland flow components the kinematic wave approach is used.

 The [wflow\_sediment](@ref config_sediment) model configuration consists of the vertical [Soil Erosion](@ref) concept and the input parameters for this concept are described in the [Sediment](@ref params_sediment) section of the Model parameters.
 The parameters of the